 That’s a LOT of storage, and I’m a firm believer in labeling things so you can find them, so I have my work cut out for me!
 Now I could have chosen to just put some pretty vinyl on the front of the storage totes, but I knew I’d still see all of my messy stuff and that would make it hard to read my labels.
 So I decided to put paper liners in each of my storage totes — not only will this make the labels easier to read because they’ll have a clear background, but that also means I can color coordinate my DreamBox.
 I know that’s not necessary, and it’s not for everyone … but it makes me feel good, so why not?

 So I designed two styles of storage tote liners — one is a solid piece of paper and it fits in all three sizes of DreamBox storage totes.
 Here’s what the solid tote liners look like:

 I thought that was cool, but I wanted something with a little more personality that fit my style.
 So I thought POLKA DOTS would be fun!
 Finding polka dot paper in just the right size and color is NOT easy, so I designed my own polka dot cut file where all the polka dots are in exactly the right places, like this:

 In order to get the polka dot effect, I also cut out solid tote liners in white paper to put behind each dotted liner.
 It was a lot of work, but it was fun and the result is amazing!

 You are welcome to use my DreamBox storage tote liners as you wish — make solid liners, polka-dotted liners, or design your own fun patterns!
+This is Design #226 in my free Resource Library.
 Here’s what the SVG cut file looks like uploaded to Cricut Design Space: